jsender/single-file-guides/PostgreSQL/linux/configuration/PostgreSQL Ubuntu 18.10 configuration.md

 ### Python3 ODBC with pyodbc

-Firstly, header file `SQL.h` is needed for pyodbc module installation, and this requirement can be fulfilled with installation of unixodbc development files:
+Firstly, header file `SQL.h` is needed for pyodbc module installation, and this requirement can be fulfilled by installation of unixodbc development files:

 `apt install unixodbc-dev`

-Python3 and pip3 will be required for this step:
+Python3 and pip3 are required for this step:

 `apt install python3 pip3`